Benefits of Membership

 - Subscription to TAPA and access to TAPA online in Project Muse.

-- Two newsletters each year containing information about Society activities as well as other programs and funding opportunities of interest to Classicists
+- A monthly e-newsletter containing information about Society activities as well as other programs and funding opportunities of interest to Classicists

 - Discounts on books from Oxford University Press and Blackwell Books via the SCS web site

 - Reduced registration rates for the joint annual meeting with AIA and for candidates and subscribers using the SCS Placement Service, which provides the most comprehensive listing of positions available in the field

 - The opportunity to submit abstracts for and make presentations in SCS sessions during the Joint AIA/SCS Annual Meeting

 - Eligibility for consideration for SCS awards for outstanding scholarship and public programs in Classics

 - Individual Subscriptions to the ACLS Humanities E-books Series